NETCONF and RESTCONF Private Candidate Datastores

 triggered by the <commit> operation) MUST fail unless the server

-or overwrite (discussed later in this document)
+candidate or prefer-running (discussed later in this document).

 The location of the conflict(s) should be reported as a list of